Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Gravitational wave constraints on supermassive black holes

 In the above expression, $f_{\rm bh}$ denotes the fraction of dark matter haloes occupied by black holes, and $q$ is the black hole mass ratio, and is related to $\xi$ as $q = \xi^{\gamma/3}$, $\bar{q}(\gamma) = \bar{\xi}^{\gamma/3}$ and $A_1 = (3/\gamma) A$.
 From this, we can define the number of binary black hole mergers expected per unit comoving volume as:

 in which the $dn_{\rm h}/d \log_{10} M_h$ term represents the dark matter halo mass function (taken to follow \citet{sheth2002}) and $M_{\rm h}(M_{\rm BH})$ denotes the dark matter halo mass expressed as a function of black hole mass, obtained by inverting \eq{mbhmhalo}.
 The number density of gravitational wave events can now be found by multiplying the above expression by $t_{\rm gw} (a_{\rm gr})(dz/dt)$, where $t_{\rm gw}(a_{\rm gr})$ is the gravitational wave decay timescale in the rest frame of the binary, which for masses $M_1$ and $M_2$ is given by \eq{tgwobs} divided by $(1+z)$.
-It is evaluated at the scale $a_{\rm gr}$ -- the radius at which emission of gravitational waves takes over as the dominant channel of coalescence\footnote{For typical values of the black hole mass and separation considered here, the above timescale is of the order of $100$ Myr.
-We note that this timescale could change by a factor $\sim 10$ in case of gas accretion on to the binary, e.g., \citet{tiede2020, loeb2007}.} -- which is defined by:
+It is evaluated at the scale $a_{\rm gr}$ -- the radius at which emission of gravitational waves takes over as the dominant channel of coalescence -- which is defined by:

 with

 and where

 is the hardening scale of the binary \citep[e.g.,][]{merritt2000,kulkarni2012}.
 In both of the above expressions, $\sigma$ represents the one-dimensional velocity dispersion of the primary host galaxy, which is related to its black hole mass by \citep{tremaine2002}: